-On November 24, 2009, Melissa Gill ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On November 12, 2009, Ima Simmons ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was an Elementary School Teacher at Barnard Elementary School ("Barnard").
+Employee's position of record at the time her position was abolished was an Elementary Teacher at Leckie Elementary School ("Leckie").
 Employee was serving in Educational Service status at the time she was terminated.
-Agency submitted its Answer on December 29, 2009.